patriciomacadden/hobbit-contrib/README.md

 corresponding handler.
 * `error`: Sets a handler for a given exception.

-**Note**: If you define more than one handler per Exception class the last one defined will override the previous.
+**Note**: If you define more than one handler per exception the last one defined will have precedence over the others.

 ## Contributing